 1. Train yourself and your financial contacts to respond cautiously to urgent requests

-Criminals use an individual's personal impatience to create a sense of false urgency to confuse their victims to skip fraud prevention measures.
+Criminals create a sense of false urgency to confuse their victims into skipping fraud prevention measures.
 Train yourself and educate your financial contacts – relationship managers, tax advisors, insurance brokers, financial advisors, and family office personnel – to be suspicious of any last-minute email requests for financial transactions.
 Avoid making rushed, unrealistic demands in your financial dealings, and allow time for all involved to follow security procedures to prevent transactions from going unverified.
-Insist that your financial contacts verify your transaction requests using a second method, i.e., calling you directly, to confirm the requestor is really you.
+Insist that your financial contacts verify your transaction requests using a second method, i.e., calling you directly, to confirm that the request is legitimate.

 2. Educate family members on data sharing precautions, especially children

 It's critical to educate your family members about how their digital decisions affect your family's financial security.
-High net-worth families may have more public exposure, presenting a conspicuous target for fraudsters.
 Today, more than 20% of all Facebook accounts are registered to minors.
-Cyber stalkers can expertly coax children on social media to share personal information that is later sold or used to hack the family.
-Parents need to be vigilant, and may need to monitor their children's online behavior to be sure sensitive information isn't being shared unnecessarily.
+Cyber stalkers can expertly coax children on social media to share personal information that is later sold or used to victimize the family.
+Parents must be vigilant, and they may need to monitor their children's online behavior to ensure sensitive information isn't shared.

 3. Find and stop impersonators on social media

-Fraudsters build fake identities for social engineering and data gathering, so you need to locate and stop social media impersonation.
-Verify a friend request before agreeing to it, and never accept a sharing request from a stranger.
-Educate your children as well, since criminals have no problem targeting minors to gain access to the family's data and assets.
-You may consider hiring a professional service to monitor social media channels to take down fraudulent posts.
+Fraudsters build fake identities to gather data, so it’s critical to locate and stop social media impersonation.
+Verify a friend request before accepting it, and never accept a sharing request from a stranger.
+You may consider hiring a professional service to monitor social media channels to take down fraudulent posts or accounts.

 4. Segregate family and business accounts and online communications

 As your wealth grows, so may your number of online accounts to manage.
-Remembering complex, alphanumeric, and unique passcodes for numerous online accounts can be daunting, but recycling or writing them down can be insecure.
-Password manager services provide a secure way to store family member security data in an encrypted database.
+Remembering complex, alphanumeric, and unique passcodes for numerous online accounts can be daunting, but recycling or writing them down can be unsecure.
+Password manager services provide a secure way to store family security data in an encrypted database.
 This allows each family member to use stronger, more complicated and unique passcodes to help keep your accounts secure.
 In addition, using a digital wallet to make purchases in a store or online encrypts the payment data, so fraudsters can’t use it even if it’s stolen.
 Many digital wallets also provide a tap and go experience, limiting the amount of contact with the card reader to reduce health implications.

 6. Don't go it alone – consider using a security consultant

-Many well established family office firms provide packaged security risk management services to their high net worth clients.
+Many well-established family office firms provide packaged security risk management services to their high net worth clients.
 These professional firms can build a custom fraud prevention strategy that integrates cybersecurity into wealthy client lifestyles.
-If you feel you have high risk of exposure, you should also consider purchasing fraud insurance.
+If you feel you have high risk of exposure, you should also consider purchasing identity protection.

 Please speak with your SVB Relationship Manager if you would like to discuss your personal financial needs with us and take steps to protect yourself and your family.
-If you have a high profile role, are wealthy or are newly wealthy, you are at special risk for fraud.
+If you have a high-profile role, are wealthy or are newly wealthy, you may be at an increased risk for fraud.
 Take some key steps to ensure no one else is celebrating your good fortune along with you and your family.

 For more information: